Province of Syracuse

-The Province of Syracuse (provincia di Siracusa; pruvincia di Saragusa) was a province in the autonomous island region of Sicily in Italy.
+The province of Syracuse (provincia di Siracusa; pruvincia di Saragusa) was a province in the autonomous island region of Sicily, Italy.
 Its capital was the city of Syracuse, a town established by Greek colonists arriving from Corinth in the 8th century BC.
-It had an area of 2124 km2 and a total population of 403,985 (2016).
+It had an area of 2124 km2 and a total population of 403,985 in 2016.
 Syracuse had 8% of the Sicilian population and 8.2% of Sicily's area.

-Following the suppression of the Sicilian provinces, it was replaced in August 2015 by the Free municipal consortium of Syracuse (libero consorzio comunale di Siracusa).
+Following the suppression of the Sicilian provinces, it was replaced in August 2015 by the free municipal consortium of Syracuse (libero consorzio comunale di Siracusa).